-A summons is a ticket issued by an officer to a violator, signed by the violator.
-Unless the ticket is marked mandatory, it is payable for the first 15 days after receipt.
-I the ticket is not paid within 15 days after receipt, the violator must appear in court on the scheduled court date on the bottom of the ticket and additional costs may be assessed.
-Failure to pay within 15 days or appear in court will result in a default judgment being taken against the violator.
+A summons is a ticket issued by an officer to a violator and signed by the violator.
+Unless the ticket is marked mandatory.
+If the ticket is not paid within 10 days of the court date, the violator must appear in court on the scheduled court date on the bottom of the ticket and additional costs may be assessed.
+Failure to appear in court will result in a default judgment being taken against the violator.
 Failure to pay a default judgment within 30 days may result in the suspension of the violator’s driver’s license.
-Ticket prices may be obtained by calling the Traffic Violations Bureau at (901) 636-3450, by email at TVB@memphistn.gov, or by clicking on Ticket Prices.
+Ticket prices may be obtained by calling the Traffic Violations Bureau at (901) 636-3400, by email at TVB@memphistn.gov, or by clicking on Ticket Prices.

-An ordinance summons is a ticket issued for ordinance violations other than traffic offenses and requ9ires a mandatory court appearance.
+An ordinance summons is a ticket issued for ordinance violations other than traffic offenses and requires a mandatory court appearance.

 RED LIGHT CAMERA TICKETS